whomel/2020a_megatrees/README.md

 - `vic_2020a/`: Victoria files.
 - `yam_2020a/`: Yamagata files.
 - `data/`: json dictionaries with styles used.
 - `gisaid/`: Files downloaded from Gisaid.
 Not included because it can't have public access.
-  - `*.fasta`.
-Fastas downloaded from Gisaid (look for configuration_gisaid folder).
-  - `*_ref.fasta`.
-References + serology and HI antigens, prepared and shared by Naomi using Worksets' Gisaid.
+However, acknowledgement tables are attached.
   - `*configuration_gisaid/`.
 Screenshot of the Gisaid website.

-  Basically the steps are:
+ ### Steps:

-  1. Download data and references from Gisaid.
+  1.Download data and references from Gisaid.
 Remove duplicates (in case egg&cell samples, normally we select only egg).

-  2. Receive metadata from WHO.
+  2.Receive metadata from WHO.
 Prepare the table with the same structure (i.e. headers) than one of the csv's used for the last trees (e.g. h1_2020a/H1fortreelastHI_ready.csv).
 First column must contain the same IDs than the fasta.

-  3. Run `1.checkIDrec.py`.
+  3.Run `1.checkIDrec.py`.
 It checks if all the records ID from the fasta are included in the metadata.

-  4. Align fasta file (`mafft input_fasta > output_fasta`) and extract only the region of interest (e.g H1N1p GACACATTATG....TGTAGAATATGT).
+  4.Align fasta file (`mafft input_fasta > output_fasta`) and extract only the region of interest (e.g H1N1p GACACATTATG....TGTAGAATATGT).

-  5. Run treesub.
-Generate subs.csv: `python 2.build_subs.py subsitutions.tsv subs.csv`
+  5.Run treesub.
+Generate subs.csv: `python 2.build_subs.py subsitutions.tsv subs.csv`.

-  6. Run jupyter: `notebook jupyter` and format tree (fix size and positions is required).
+  6.Run jupyter: `notebook jupyter` and format tree (fix size and positions is required).

-  7. Final polishing using Illustrator.
+  7.Final polishing using Illustrator.

   Optionally, RAxML and treesub can be run to optimize the likelihood of time-scaled phylogenies.

-  Dependences:
+ ###  Dependences:

    - Baltic3 `https://github.com/Don86/baltic3`
    - automata `https://github.com/Don86/automata`

+ ### Acknowledgements

+  We gratefully acknowledge the authors, originating and submitting laboratories of the sequences from GISAID’s EpiFlu™ Database on which this research is based.
+  Shu, Y., McCauley, J. (2017) GISAID: Global initiative on sharing all influenza data – from vision to realityEuroSurveillance, 22(13) doi:10.2807/1560-7917.ES.2017.22.13.30494PMCID:PMC5388101

   -------------------------------------------------------------------------------------------------